-The hardest thing I have to do is tell people that I can't use any of their records, after they have made the effort to drive them over here.
+The hardest thing I have to do is tell someone that I can't use any of their records, after they have made the effort to drive them over to my store.

 Unfortunately, this happens quite a bit.
 The next hardest thing is trying to figure out during a phone call whether someone should make the effort to show me their records.

-My general rule of thumbs is that unless someone lives a few miles from my store, it doesn't usually make sense to bring less than a box of a hundred LP's, 12" singles, 45 rpm singles, or some combination of these discs.
+My general rule of thumbs is that unless someone lives a few miles from my store, it does not usually make sense to bring less than a box of a hundred LP's, 12" singles, 45 rpm singles, or some combination of these discs.

 And, it probably doesn't make sense to drive more than ten or fifteen miles to show me a box of records.
 Of course there are many exceptions that test this rule and I will look at anything that shows up at my door.